hpc2n/selecting-modules/docs/intro.md

 !!! warning

     This differs somewhat betweem centres.
-Some centres recommend using ``moudle avail`` while at others it is better to use ``module spider``!
+Some centres recommend using ``module avail`` while at others it is better to use ``module spider``!

     This is mainly to do with whether or not modules in general have prerequisite modules that needs loading before, or not.